 - Connect them with support groups and places with other transgender individuals

 - Help them find a licensed psychologist who has a firm understanding of what they are uniquely experiencing

 As time goes on, the public understanding of transgenderism is something that will continue to improve.
 If you are the parent of a transgender individual, you may be in a position you would have thought would occur.
 But even though transgender individuals compose just a small portion of our society, that does not mean they are unworthy of love, respect, and basic human dignity.

-Polaris specializes in treatment of gender dysphoria in LGBTQ youth.
-To learn more about our residential programs, or to speak to our admissions specialist about LGBTQ & transgender specific treatments, contact our team at (844) 836-0222 today.[ratings]
+Polaris specializes in the treatment of gender dysphoria in LGBTQ youth.
+To learn more about our residential programs, or to speak to our admissions specialist about LGBTQ & transgender-specific treatments, contact our team at (844) 836-0222 today.[ratings]